jesustellor/metaFront/README.md

 FTP is used to transfer files between computers. or a way to transfer files between a computer and a server.
 SSH Is used to log in and interact with the computer remotely, all data over SSH is encrypted.
 SFTP SSH is used to transfer files between computers.

+Websites, Webpages, and Web Applications. - What are the differences.